 Martin Whitmarsh has flagged his intention to step down as president of the teams association FOTA.
 The union was created in the heat of the Max Mosley political war in 2008, with

-team boss Whitmarsh then taking over from FOTA's first chairman, Luca di Montezemolo, at the end of 2009.
+McLaren team boss Whitmarsh then taking over from FOTA's first chairman, Luca di Montezemolo, at the end of 2009.

 Since then, the group has fractured, with

-, Red Bull, Toro Rosso, Sauber
+Ferrari, Red Bull, Toro Rosso,

 HRT all no longer listed as members on the official FOTA website.
 And in a report by Dieter Rencken and Mario Fritzsche on the German website motorsport-total.com, Whitmarsh announced it "would be good if, after three years, someone else takes over the role" now.

 He said it will be up to the FOTA members to elect a new chairman.
 The FOTA website lists

-is another candidate.
+Ross Brawn is another candidate.
 "I would support either," said Whitmarsh.
 (GMM)